ouhettur/boobsbot/README.md

 # boobsbot

-Telegram bot for viewing and uploading pictures by users, ratings on [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) with postgess database.
+Telegram bot for viewing and uploading pictures by users, ratings on [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) with postges database.
 You can use the bot at [@boobsbot_bot](https://telegram.me/boobsbot_bot)

 The project is written for fun and learning sqlalchemy, databases, telegram api and simple python coding.